AlexanderSantos8/probabilistic-nba-predictio/README.md

 - Score distributions
 - Over-under probabilities

-This simulation framework was fully developed to quantify uncertainty and model the randomness present in individual NBA games.
+This simulation framework was independently developed to quantify uncertainty and model the randomness present in individual NBA games.

 ---